smitaranii/KeeperApp/README.md

-Created this app after being inroduced to the fundamentals of React developement.
+Created this app after being introduced to the fundamentals of React developement.